 You don’t need to be super-fit or have any special skills or knowledge to volunteer with us.
 We provide all the training and safety equipment needed, and our friendly group leaders are experienced in managing work parties.
 Our volunteers are very varied, from students looking to gain skills and training for a career in conservation, to retired people wanting to keep active and make a difference to the environment in their Parish.
 We always welcome new people to join our work parties, and you are very welcome to bring along friends, family or colleagues to try volunteering too.

-We have volunteering opportunities across the Manhood Peninsula and you can volunteer at a locations that suits you.
+We have volunteering opportunities across the Manhood Peninsula and you can volunteer at a location that suits you...

-- Every Friday our FLOW (Fixing and Linking our Wetlands) project holds conservation tasks at different locations across the Peninsula.
+Every Friday our FLOW (Fixing and Linking our Wetlands) project holds conservation tasks at different locations across the Peninsula.
 This is a great opportunity to get involved in an active and ambitious project and a chance to see places in the local countryside where the public may not usually have access.
-Watch our FLOW project video below to find out more.

 Our FLOW Field Officer Chris Drake is always looking for new volunteers to be trained to help survey ditches and hedgerows in the local Parishes.
 This work is essential to help target sites for our wildlife improvement and is a great way to learn more about wildlife and survey techniques.